harrisont/fastbuild-vscode/README.md

 * Support "go to definition" and "find references" for aliases.
 * Speed up evaluation by evaluating incrementally instead of re-evaluating everything any time any file changes.
 * Support `ForEach` iterating over multiple arrays at a time (single array iterating already supported) ([docs](https://www.fastbuild.org/docs/functions/foreach.html)).
 This is low priority, since I have never seen it used.
-* Support variable subtraction ([docs](https://www.fastbuild.org/docs/syntaxguide.html#modification)).
-This is low priority, since I have never seen it used.